CollinHeist/TitleCardMaker/docs/user_guide/fonts.md

 Generally, leaving this as _Default_ or _Source_ is recommended, but it is often quite Font and Card type dependent.

+### Title Split Modifier

+!!! note "Advanced Setting"

+    This setting is fairly complicated, rarely used, and can safely be ignored by most users.

+By default, TCM will try and automatically split title text into multiple lines.
+This is done based on the number of characters in the text, as well as the specific [card type](../card_types/index.md) being used.
+This setting allows adjusting after how many characters TCM will try and split into multiple lines.

+Positive values mean TCM will require _more_ characters in a line before splitting (i.e. longer lines), and negative values will require _less_ characters (i.e. shorter lines).

+This is especially useful if a custom Font [file](#file) is being used which has a vastly different spacing or sizing than the card type's default Font.

+??? example "Example"

+    Take the title _The One After Ross Says Rachel_.
+Depending on the Card, TCM might split this into two lines of text like:

+    ```
+    The One After
+    Ross Says Rachel
+    ```

+    But, if a modifier of +8 was specified, then TCM will now try and "fit" 10 extra characters into one line of text, for example:

+    ```
+    The One
+    After Ross Says Rachel
+    ```

+    Notice how more of the title has fit on the first line.

+??? question "Why doesn't TCM split titles to always fit in the image?"

+    TCM currently does all the "title splitting" logic in Python - but this has the downside of occasionally requiring manual adjustment, and can result in some very long titles extending beyond the bounds of the image.

+    So this inevitably begs the question: why not measure the _actual_ length of the title text in the image to ensure this never happens?

+    The short answer is: performance.
+Although TCM _does_ do quite a bit of text metric analysis[^1] for various aspects of Cards, it is generally much slower than doing this in Python, and would be especially slow if required multiple times (like would be the case when "fitting" text on an image).

 ### Size